DATE: July 26, 2021

 - Posting signs with reminders for covering coughs and sneezes, hand washing, and using sanitizer

-- Medical staff will do temperature checks every morning before campers leave their cabin area
+- Counselors will do temperature and symptom checks every morning before campers leave their cabin area

 - Rapid COVID-19 testing will be done by medical staff if any camper or staff member has a fever or shows any signs/symptoms